stuartmarsden/dockerCoreEmu/README.md

 Run the image to use it:

-    docker run -d --privileged -p 5900:5900 stuartmarsden/dockercoreemu
+    docker run -d --cap-add=NET_ADMIN --cap-add=SYS_ADMIN -p 5900:5900 stuartmarsden/dockercoreemu

-It must be run with privileged or it cannot create namespaces within the container which is needed for Core.
+It must be run with SYS_ADMIN or it cannot create namespaces within the container which is needed for Core.
+It requires NET_ADMIN to make the internal networks.
 You can then use a VNC client and connect on localhost:5900

 Most useful tools are included like:
 * Wireshark